erpc-io/eRPC/README.md

      this case, a new ENet peer is created and the connection is retried.
    * A session connect request fails because the server does not have the requested RPC ID running, and `retry_connect_on_invalid_rpc_id` is set.

-## Session management packet ownership
- * Rpc threads allocate an SM packet before queueing it to the SM thread.
-This packet is freed by the SM thread when it transmits it using `sm_tx_work_item_and_free()`.
-    * Rpc threads allocate SM request packets in `enqueue_sm_req()`, and response packets in `enqueue_sm_resp()`.
- * The SM thread allocates an SM packet when it gets an ENet RECEIVE event.
-   This packet is freed by the Rpc thread, even when it is a request SM packet (for which a response SM packet will be "looped back" to the SM thread).
-     * The Rpc thread frees SM packets in `handle_session_management_st()`.

 ## Compile-time optimization notes:
  * Optimizations for `small_rpc_tput`: